 Faculty: Jessica Kettel, MD

-The Center for Autism and Developmental Disabilities (John Merck) Program specializes in the assessment and treatment of children, adolescents and adults who have a developmental disability and behavioral/mental health disorder, with a special focus in autism spectrum disorders.
+The Center for Autism and Developmental Disabilities (CADD; formerly the John C. Merck program) inpatient unit specializes in the assessment and treatment of children, adolescents and adults who have a developmental disability and behavioral/mental health disorder, with a special focus in autism spectrum disorders.
 Outpatient and inpatient assessment and treatment services are available in specialized programs for children, adolescents and adults.
-The reason for admission is acute psychiatric/behavioral symptomatology (i.e. aggression, depression, impulsivity, hyperactivity, self-injurious behaviors, etc.).
+The reason for admission is acute psychiatric/behavioral symptomatology (i.e. aggression, depression, impulsivity, hyperactivity, self-injurious behaviors, etc).
 The treatment team consists of an attending psychiatrist, child psychiatry fellow, behavioral specialist, psychiatric social worker, special education teacher, clinical pharmacist and psychiatric nurse clinician.